Allergy Shots in South Bend, IN

 Can I get allergy treatment at home in South Bend?

 Yes.
-Curex ships at-home allergy testing kits to South Bend addresses, followed by a telehealth consultation with a board-certified allergist.
-Personalized sublingual immunotherapy drops are delivered monthly to your door with no needles and no weekly office visits.
+Curex ships at-home SCIT allergy shot kits to South Bend addresses, followed by a telehealth consultation with a board-certified allergist.
+Personalized at-home allergy shots are administered at home with no weekly clinic visits, at $129/month.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.